MikelMNJ/starter-app/README.md

 Don't forget to add any new reducers in *store.js* &mdash; they should be added to `const reducers = {}`.

 ## About Middleware and Afterware
-A middleware function is used execute something prior to the reducer's state update.
+A middleware function is used to execute something prior to the reducer's state update.
 Afterware is much the same, but runs after the state update has occured.
-Middlewares and afterwares can be added to the arrays of the same name in *store.js*, example: `const middlewares = [ apiMiddleware ];`
+Middleware and afterware can be added to the arrays of the same name in *store.js*, example: `const middlewares = [ apiMiddleware ];`

 An example of middleware that this app uses can be found when any API action is called.
 Please see *middleware/api.js* for the full example, including the `apiRelay()` function:
 ```jsx